Lake Side Walk: 1 hour (Return)

 Access: 50m from the Lake Brunner Lodge, Mitchells, on the southern end of the lake.
 Alternatively, you can take the water taxi from Moana.

 Highlights: The best time to do this easy walk is at night when the glowworms are shining their brightest.
-Otherwise, a daytime walk will give you views of Lake Brunner, native birds, forest and an orchard.
+Otherwise, a daytime walk will give you views of Lake Brunner and the native forest and bird life.

 Highlights: Delve into this mixed podocarp forest filled with mosses and fascinating trees.
 The easy track provides some great views of the Arnold River.

-Access: outside of the Lake Brunner Lodge, Mitchells, on the southern end of Lake Brunner along Kumara-Inchbonnie Road.
+Access: Outside of the Lake Brunner Lodge, Mitchells, on the southern end of Lake Brunner along the Kumara-Inchbonnie Road.
 Alternatively, you can take a water taxi to Bain Bay from Moana.

 Highlights: This easy track provides another awesome perspective of Lake Brunner with its mountain backdrop.
 Walk along boardwalks through native forest to find old relics of timber mills at Bain Bay (which is also the site of a Department of Conservation campground).
 Bain Bay is the perfect spot for swimming, especially in summer with the warm lake heated up thanks to its dark waters.

 Highlights: The title of the walkway is pretty explanatory of what you will see.
-Yes, you might just see the Arnold Dam… Plus, you get views of the Arnold River on this moderate level walking track.
+Yes there will be a dam at the end, but the walk will also show you what our wonderful rainforest has to offer… Plus, you get breathtaking views of the Arnold River on this moderate level walking track.

 Highlights: See that mountain over there?
 Do you want to climb it?
 Course you do!
 A real Lake Brunner adventure awaits on this day trip to the summit of Mt Te Kinga.
 There are three lookout points along the way overlooking Ivegh Bay and surrounding landscape.
 From the third lookout, follow the marked route up to the open tussock-covered mountain top.
-As this is a summit hike, be prepared for a lot of uphill climbs.
+As this is a summit hike, be prepared for a lot of uphill climbs, especially past the first lookout.